joshuacox/reactiondev/README.md

 ##### cmd

-`./cmd echo hello world` Using `./cmd` you can run anything you like inside the container.
+Using `./cmd` you can run anything you like inside the container. e.g.

+`./cmd echo hello world`

 ##### build

-`./build mycustom` will run `sudo reaction build mycustom` inside the container, but use your local docker to build the custom reaction build.
+`./build IMAGE_NAME` will run `sudo reaction build IMAGE_NAME` inside the container, but use your local docker to build the custom reaction build. e.g.

+`./build mycustom`

+`docker images mycustom` afterwards to see your image

-There are other scripts in the `scripts` directory which contains it's own readme.
+There are other scripts in the `scripts` directory, which contains it's own readme.